-While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, as mentioned above, the Company succeeded in raising an excess of \$8 million during fiscal 2014 and \$2 million during fiscal 2015 based on the strength of its mineral property holdings, and in 2015, the successful sale of the 55% of the Barsele JV interest and initial receipt of US\$7 million and subsequent receipt of US\$4,000,000 in 2016 and in June 2017.
+While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, as mentioned above, the Company succeeded in raising in excess of \$8 million during fiscal 2014 and \$2 million during fiscal 2015 based on the strength of its mineral property holdings, and in 2015, the successful sale of the 55% Barsele JV interest and initial receipt of US\$7 million and subsequent receipt of US\$4,000,000 in 2016 and in June 2017.
+In the current period the Company has raised gross proceeds of \$7,600,000.
 However, there is no certainty that the Company will continue to be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.